 USS Alabama Battleship

-Home to a crew of 2,500 courageous Americans, this 45,000 ton gentle giant’s WWII adventure culminated with BB-60 leading the American Fleet into Tokyo Bay on September 5, 1945.
+Home to a crew of 2,500 courageous Americans, this 45,000 ton war machine’s WWII adventure culminated with BB-60 leading the American Fleet into Tokyo Bay on September 5, 1945.
 Nine Battle Stars for meritorious service were awarded the “Mighty A” during her brief three year tenure as the “Heroine of the Pacific”.

 Most American warships end their useful life after wartime, but ALABAMA was destined to live another day.
 In May 1962, the Federal Government announced that BB-60 and others would be scrapped, but a forward-looking group of Mobilians and other Alabamians saw a bright future in the aging warship.
 They envisioned the ALABAMA as the anchor attraction of a Veterans Memorial Park to be located in Mobile.
 That impossible dream came true on January 9, 1965 when USS ALABAMA Battleship Memorial Park opened to the public.